cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 This little hat has a [Marvell 88SE9215](https://www.marvell.com/content/dam/marvell/en/public-collateral/storage/marvell-storage-88se92xx-product-brief-2012-04.pdf) Four-Port 6 Gbps SATA I/O Controller.
 It usually comes with two SATA interface cables and one SATA power cable able to power two drives.
 If you're going to use more than two drives, like me, make sure to buy additional SATA interface cables and an extension/splitter for the SATA power cable (e.g., [StarTech splitter](https://www.amazon.com/StarTech-com-Power-Splitter-Adapter-PYO4SATA/dp/B0086OGN9E/ref=sr_1_7?dchild=1&keywords=sata+power+extension+cable&qid=1591723716&sr=8-7)).

 [![Nanopi M4 SATA hat](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sata-hat.jpg){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-sata-hat.jpg)

+When buying your SATA power cables, make sure the terminals are **crimped** (use blade connectors) instead of **molded**.
+In brief, molded terminals are not faulty by design but they are error prone, owning to the method that the cables are terminated (molding plastic), and such errors might lead to [catastrophic events](https://duckduckgo.com/?t=ffab&q=sata+power+fire&ia=web).
+The ones in my original pictures were all molded and **you should not use them**.
+Thanks to **/u/Fuck_Birches** and **/u/WordBoxLLC** for pointing that out.
+I have changed them for crimped ones now.
+Here's an instructive video about the issue:
+{: .notice .notice--danger }

+{% include video id="TataDaUNEFc" provider="youtube" %}

 If you plan on using the same 3d printed case I'm using (see [kirkdis' 3D printed case](#kirkdis-3d-printed-case)), make sure to buy SATA cables with **a straight/horizontal connector on both ends of the cable**.
 That case is *very* tight, so you might want to consider buying at least two shorter than usual SATA cables for the HDDs closer to the base.